Davey782/IT-Home-Lab/Windows/Local-Users-and-Groups/README.md

 - Windows local user administration
 - Windows local group administration
 - PowerShell (Get-LocalUser, New-LocalUser, Add-LocalGroupMember, etc.)
-- Principle of least privilege
 - Verifying changes through the CLI and GUI
 ## What I Learned
 - How to create, disable, enable, and delete local user accounts through both the GUI and PowerShell.
 - How to add and remove users from local groups, and how to verify group membership.
 - That `New-LocalUser` in PowerShell does not automatically add the account to any group, unlike the GUI, which places new users in the "Users" group by default.
-- How Windows enforces the principle of least privilege: standard users are blocked from admin-level actions until elevated through UAC.
 - The value of verifying every change (create, modify, delete) instead of assuming a command succeeded.
 ## Screenshots
 The following screenshots show the key stages of user and group management through both the GUI and PowerShell.